 We wrapped up our WW1 studies weeks ago.
-I found it rather a challenge at first to find books.
+I found it rather a challenge at first to find books for World War 1.
 Many of the chapter books listed we didn’t manage to read so I would recommend to pre-read.

 Simpson and His Donkey – Mark Greenwood

 Two boys grow up in London together.
 One boy, Jack, sails to Australia seeking adventure.

 Jack lands in Gallipoli as a stretcher-bearer.
 He enlists a donkeys help to tirelessly carry wounded soldiers to the hospital.
 A strange twist of fate brings the friends together one last time.
 5 Stars, Highly Recommended.